Ugocode/Product-Hunt/README.md

 # Product-Hunt
-This is a site where developers come and place their new inventions Then this new invention get reviewd by users who have an account and are logged into the site Its a very good project and I really love how it came out.
+This is a site where developers come and showcase their new inventions Then this new invention get reviewd by users who have an account and are logged into the site Its a very good project and I really love how it came out.